remirror/remirror/website/blog/2020-09-19-announcing-beta.md

 ### Positioners

+- Positioners now return a `visible` property which shows if they are currently visible within the editor viewport.
+- Improved scrolling when using the positioner.
+- Fixed a lot of bugs in the positioner API.
-- Positioners now return a `DOMRect` only.
-This DOMRect represents an absolute position within the document.
+- This DOMRect represents an absolute position within the document.
 It is up to your consuming component to consume the rect.
 - `@remirror/react-components` exports `PositionerComponent` which internally
 - Renamed the positioners in line with the new functionality.